3 min Read

 When it comes to essential life skills, writing is way up there, but some kids are reluctant to put pencil to paper.
 But encouraging kids to write needn’t be a chore and writing practice doesn’t have to mean writing lines or doing other written drills.
 There are many more creative and simple ways to help kiddos learn to write during the every day routine.

-No surprises here—one of the best ways to encourage them is to reinforce the connection between reading and writing.
+No surprises here—one of the best ways to encourage kids is to reinforce the connection between reading and writing.
 Get them to choose books and spend time together reading aloud, says Regie Routman, an education expert who works with teachers to support literacy instruction.
 “Read aloud wonderful picture books, as well as great fiction and non-fiction books,” Routman says.
 “Just savour the time together, talking about the story and illustrations.
 Talk about the books without trying to teach.”

 Parents often fret about perfectly formed letters and correctly spelled words.
 While we always want kids to take their time and do their best work, their ideas are just as important—maybe even more crucial—as the mechanics.
 Letter reversals and inventive spellings are super common during the first few years of school.
 If kids are encouraged to give their best effort when writing (without too much correction or criticism), they’re definitely on the “write” path.
 (We couldn’t help ourselves.)

 Originally published in the Fall 2018 issue.
+Adapted in September 2023.